Number one bestseller Val McDermid is back with her most gripping, chilling and suspenseful novel yet.

 'Incredibly suspenseful' Sunday Mirror

-**The new Karen Pirie thriller from number one bestseller Val McDermid, Broken Ground, is available to pre-order now**
+**The new Karen Pirie thriller from number one bestseller Val McDermid, Broken Ground, is available now**

 The real mistress of psychological gripping thrillers; no one can plot or tell a story like she can - Daily Express